 - A Muslim should seize this opportunity and come near to Allah through fasting, giving charities, reciting the Quran, and making dhikr.

-- If a Muslim intends to sacrifice an animal on the day of Eid Al-Adha, then it is an act of the sunnah not to cut one’s nails or trim one’s hair.
+- If you intend to sacrifice an animal on the day of Eid Al-Adha, then it is an act of the sunnah not to cut your nails or trim your hair.